abadid/cmsc424-spring2018/project1/README.md

 - We recommend that you use `psql` to design your queries, and then paste the queries to the `queries.py` file, and confirm it works.

-- SQLTesting takes quite a few options: use `python SQLTesting -h` to see the options.
+- SQLTesting takes quite a few options: use `python SQLTesting.py -h` to see the options.

-- To get started with SQLTesting, do: `python SQLTesting -v -i` -- that will run each of the queries and show you your answer and correct answer.
+- To get started with SQLTesting, do: `python SQLTesting.py -v -i` -- that will run each of the queries and show you your answer and correct answer.

 - If you want to test your answer to Question 1, use: `python SQLTesting.py -q 1`.
 The program compares the result of running your query against the provided answer (in the `answers.py` file).

 - The `-v` flag will print out more information, including the correct and submitted answers etc.

-- If you want to test your answers to all questions (this is what we will do), use: `python SQLTesting.py`
+- If you want to test your answers to all questions (this is what we will do), use: `python SQLTesting.py` and look at the final total score.

 - `-i` flag to SQLTesting will run all the queries, one at a time (waiting for you to press Enter after each query).